reshinto/algo-patterns/06twoPointers/oppositeDirection/3Sum.md

   nums.sort((a,b) => a - b);

   for (let i=0; i<nums.length; i++) {
-    // skip if there are duplicates
-    if (i>0 && nums[i] === nums[i - 1]) {
+    // skip if current element is a duplicate of the previous element if (i>0 && nums[i] === nums[i - 1]) {
       continue;
     }